 A key element of how to build web portals for success is rapid scale.
 It needs to get the masses on it and using it, and fast.
-Scale of users is what makes an online portal valuable to the advertisers that support it.
+The scale of users is what makes an online portal valuable to the advertisers that support it.

 There has to be a large, target market of potential buyers out there that the big corporate sponsors want to get in front of.
 The more scale you have, the better rate of page view advertising or click-thru revenue you can generate.
 The portal we developed needed a strategy to get massive scale by, like, yesterday.

 To that end, we needed a strategy to get every manufacturer in Pennsylvania onto our site as a registered subscriber and as a user.
 Deals were struck with database information houses, partnerships were established, and that group of statewide Resource Centers who already have contact with companies throughout the state was engaged to take the message to the people about this portal and why each company should spend some time there.

 We also put into play a major marketing awareness campaign.
-Scale of nearly 20,000 companies was achieved within a one year timeframe.
+The scale of nearly 20,000 companies was achieved within a one-year timeframe.
 We had a large database, but alas, only a small percentage of those were active users.

 #4].
 Add long-term and transactional value

 Successful web portals need something to make them sticky.
 This is akin to providing valuable content in your blog posts for better SEO.
 If you don’t have the time, there are assorted experts you can leverage to extend your reach.
 What did we do?

 First, we partnered with an online RFQ service that allowed our contract manufacturers to bid on open work.
 Moderate success here.
-We added a Free Ask the Expert section to field questions on manufacturing process, lean, six sigma – even financing.
+We added a Free Ask the Expert section to field questions on the manufacturing process, lean, six sigma – even financing.
 The goal was a response from our expert network within 24 hours.
-For the most part we made that happen.
+For the most part, we made that happen.